electron/governance/charter/README.md

 * Check into persistent issues present on a given Working Group's repositories of responsibility (ex. bot failures)
 * Ensure that the WG roster list is an accurate reflection of current member activity.

-In addition to these reponsibilities, a Chair may have additional responsibilities specific to their Working Group.
+In addition to these responsibilities, a Chair may have additional responsibilities specific to their Working Group.

 ### Reaching Agreement